ajayprashar/patientRoster/src/README.md

 Ajay Prashar

 ## Description
 This application provides a comprehensive interface for healthcare providers to manage patient records.
-Built with Svelte and TypeScript, it offers seamless integration with FHIR servers (Medblocks and HAPI FHIR) for robust healthcare data management.
+Built with Svelte and TypeScript, it offers seamless integration with FHIR servers (Medblocks and HAPI) for robust healthcare data management.

 ### Key Features
 - **Patient List View**: Display paginated list of patients with search capabilities